 Monroe’s will left some money to care for her mentally ill mother and bequeathed some of her personal belongings to Inez Melson.
 The remainder went to her acting coach and psychiatrist:

-- 25% to her psychiatrist to help those who couldn’t afford psychiatric counselling
+- 25% to her psychiatrist to help those who couldn’t afford psychiatric counseling

 - 75% of the residue (the majority of her estate) was left to Lee Strasberg, her acting coach

-A bit strange, but there it is, and Monroe could never predicted what happened next…
+A bit strange, but there it is, and Monroe could never have predicted what happened next…

 Strasberg’s 2nd Wife Takes Control of Monroe’s Fortune